HSV-2 Swift: Design and description

 The ship is a wave-piercing, aluminum-hulled, commercial catamaran with military enhancements, such as a helicopter flight deck, vehicle deck, small boat and unmanned vehicle launch and recovery capability, and a communications suite.
 She features a new, modular design, which will allow her to be refitted to support missions without requiring long shipyard periods.
 While from the front the vessel looks like a trimaran, the center hull does not rest in the water and is not used for buoyancy.
 As a logistics vessel, the ship does not have water-tight compartments or weapons systems.
 Propulsion is provided by directional water jets, so the ship does not have propellers or a rudder for steering, and can maneuver in 12 ft of water.

 The HSV stands for "High Speed Vessel", and her home port while chartered as a MSC vessel was Naval Amphibious Base Little Creek in Norfolk, Virginia.
 The vessel had two CONMAR crews that typically rotated every three months to keep the ship deployed eleven months per year.
 The minimum crew size is 35; during her time with the MSC 18 were military with the balance civilian, provided through American Maritime Officers and Seafarers International Union of the United States Merchant Marine.
 On rare occasion that she was in a United States port, it was usually Naval Station Mayport, Florida, supporting the Fourth Fleet or Charleston, South Carolina, for major maintenance.
 Rota, Spain, was considered by the crew to be the "Mediterranean home away from home.

 Construction and acquisition

-The ship was constructed by the Australian shipbuilder Incat in Hobart, Tasmania, and was leased to the U.S. Navy through Bollinger/Incat of Lockport, Louisiana.
-She was the second catamaran the Navy leased to test new technologies and concepts associated with the Chief of Naval Operations's "Sea Power 21" plan.
+The ship was constructed by Incat in Hobart, Australia, and was leased to the United States Navy through Bollinger/Incat of Lockport, Louisiana.
+She was the second catamaran the navy leased to test new technologies and concepts associated with the Chief of Naval Operations's Sea Power 21 plan.
 The contract value for the first year was $21.7 million.